jtv/libpqxx/include/pqxx/doc/getting-started.md

   transaction object is destroyed.

-* Until then, use the transaction's `exec`, `query_value`, and `stream` functions to execute SQL statements.
+* Until then, use the transaction's `exec`, `query_value`, and `stream` functions (and variants) to execute SQL statements.
 You pass the statements themselves in as simple strings.
+(See @ref streams for more about data streaming).

-* Most of the `exec` functions return a `pqxx::result` object, which acts as a standard container of rows.
+* Most of the `exec` functions return a `pqxx::result` object, which acts as a standard container of rows: `pqxx::row`.

-  Each row in a result, in turn, acts as a container of fields.
-You can use array indexing or iterators to access either, and convert rows or single values to native C++ types.
+  Each row in a result, in turn, acts as a container of fields: `pqxx::field`.

-* The field's data is stored internally as a text string.
+  See @ref accessing-results for more about results, rows, and fields.

-  You can read it as such using its `c_str` function, or convert it to other types using its `as` and `to` member functions.
-These are templated on the destination type: `myfield.as<int>();` or `myfield.to(myint);`
+* Each field's data is stored internally as a text string, in a format defined by PostgreSQL.
+You can convert field or row values using their `as()` and `to()` member functions.

 * After you've closed the transaction, the connection is free to run a next transaction.